CHTC/chtc-website-source/_uw-research-computing/apptainer-build.md

 #### Using the High Throughput system

-To use your `.sif` container image on the High Throughput system, see our [Use Apptainer (Singularity) Environments](apptainer-htc.html) guide.
+To use your `.sif` container image on the High Throughput system, see our [Use Apptainer Containers](apptainer-htc.html) guide.
 HTCondor is designed to automatically execute jobs inside of a container image, provided the `.sif` file is provided in the HTCondor submit file.

 #### Using the High Performance system